Can CNNs Be More Robust Than Transformers?: Component Diagnosis

-We can observe in Tab. \ref{Experiment: Baseline Results} that increasing patch size of the ViT-style patchify stem leads to increased performance on robustness benchmarks, though at the potential cost of clean accuracy.
-Specifically, for ResNet-DW, when patch size=8, the performance on all robustness benchmarks are boosted by at least 0.6\%; when patch size=16, the performance on all robustness benchmarks are boosted by at least 1.2\%, and the biggest improvement is 6.6\% on Stylized-ImageNet.
-Surprisingly, this simple operation demonstrates significant potential for closing the robustness gap between CNNs and Transformers, suggesting that a large portion of the robustness of ViT comes from the patchify stem.
+In Tab.~\ref{Experiment: Patch Embedding Ablation}, we observe that increasing the patch size of the ViT-style patchify stem leads to increased performance on robustness benchmarks, albeit potentially at the cost of clean accuracy.
+Specifically, for all baseline models, when the patch size is set to 8, the performance on all robustness benchmarks is boosted by at least 0.6\%.
+When the patch size is increased to 16, the performance on all robustness benchmarks is boosted by at least 1.2\%, with the most significant improvement being 6.6\% on Stylized-ImageNet.
+With these results, we can conclude that this simple patchify operation largely contributes to the strong robustness of ViT as observed in \citep{bai2020vitsVScnns}, and meanwhile, can play a vital role in closing the robustness gap between CNNs and Transformers.

-Recent findings also suggest replacing the ViT-style patchify stem with a small number of stacked 2-stride 3$\times$3 convolution layers can greatly ease optimization and thus boost the clean accuracy \cite{graham2021levit,convstem}.
-To verify its effectiveness on robustness benchmarks, we also implemented the convolution stem for ViT-S in \cite{graham2021levit}, with a stack of 4 3$\times$3 convolution layers with stride 2.
-The results are shown as follows in Tab. \ref{Experiment: Conv Stem Ablation}.
-Surprisingly, though the use of convolutional stem does attain higher clean accuracy, it appears to be not as helpful as ViT-style patchify stem on out-of-distribution robustness.
-It suggests that the clean accuracy and out-of-distribution robustness are not always positively correlated.
-And useful design for improving clean accuracy may not necessary attribute to better robustness, which again, shows the importance of searching for methods that can boost robustness in addition to solely clean accuracy.
+We also conduct experiments with more advanced patchify stems.
+Surprisingly, while these stems improve the corresponding clean image accuracy, we find that they contribute little to out-of-distribution robustness.
+Further details can be found in Appendix~\ref{sec: more stem exps}.
+This observation suggests that clean accuracy and out-of-distribution robustness do not always exhibit a positive correlation.
+In other words, designs that enhance clean accuracy may not necessarily result in better robustness. highlighting the importance of exploring methods that can improve robustness in addition to enhancing clean accuracy.